aloven/FixPlayActivity/README.md

 Place the entire `FixPlayActivity` folder inside the `App` folder in your SD Card.
 Then, to the Apps menu on your Miyoo Mini/Plus running OnionOS, and run the FixPlayActivity app.

 > [!WARNING]
 > Do not rename the folder.
+It should be `FixPlayActivity` inside the `App` folder.
+Any other folder/filename path will not work.

 > [!TIP]
 > The script will backup your `play_activity_db.sqlite` file inside the same directory before making changes.
 You may still want to make a backup if you're unsure; this has only been tested on 4.3.1-1